pycontw/pycon.tw/document/deploy_docker_dev.md

 # Containerized Development Environment

-1. Edit the `DATABASE_URL` in `src/pycontw2016/settings/local.env`(Copy from [`local.sample.env`](../src/pycontw2016/settings/local.sample.env)).
-Use the Postgres username, password, database name, and port configured in [`./docker-compose-dev.yml`](../docker-compose-dev.yml).
+1. Simply run the following command to start containerized services, this will run both the database and django service for you:
     ```
-    DATABASE_URL=postgres://postgres:secretpostgres@db:5432/pycontw2016
+    docker compose -f docker-compose-dev.yml up -d
     ```

-2. Simply run the following command to install all dependencies, activate a containerized Postgres server, and enter into a poetry shell inside the application container (<code>ctrl+c</code> to quit).
+2. If the services are up and running in the first time, you may need to run the following in `pycontw` service in docker shell.

+To get into the docker shell for `pycontw`

     ```
-    ./enter_dev_env.sh
+    docker compose -f docker-compose-dev.yml exec -it pycontw /bin/sh
     ```

-3. In the shell, you can run any commands as if you are in a local development environment.
+In the shell, you can run any commands as if you are in a local development environment.
 Here are some common Django commands:

     ```sh
     # make migrations